hodcroftlab/covariants/overview.md

     - This particular variant is associated with multiple mutations in Spike, including: `N501Y`, a deletion at 69/70 (as seen in `S:N439K` & `S:Y453F`), and `P681H`
   - Clusters also seen in USA, South Africa, & Australia
   - May be associated with adaptation to rodents and mustelids: `N501T` in ferrets ([Richard et al. Nature Comm.](https://www.nature.com/articles/s41467-020-17367-2)); `N501Y` in mice ([Gu et al. Science](https://science.sciencemag.org/content/369/6511/1603))
-    - Some have speculated of risk of a persistant reservoir in wild rodents/mustelids
+    - Some have speculated of risk of a persistent reservoir in wild rodents/mustelids
   - May increase ACE2 binding: [Bloom Lab ACE2 binding website](https://jbloomlab.github.io/SARS-CoV-2-RBD_DMS/)
-  - `N501Y` was found in logitudinally-collected samples from an immunocompromised patient ([Choi et al. NEJM](https://www.nejm.org/doi/full/10.1056/NEJMc2031364?query=featured_coronavirus))
+  - `N501Y` was found in longitudinally-collected samples from an immunocompromised patient ([Choi et al. NEJM](https://www.nejm.org/doi/full/10.1056/NEJMc2031364?query=featured_coronavirus))

 ## S:A626S